datacarpentry/astronomy-python/_episodes/03-motion.md

 We could use any string as the key, but it will be convenient to give the Dataset in the file the same name as the `DataFrame`.

-The argument `mode='w'` means that if the file already exists, we should overwrite it.
+By default, writing a dataframe appends a new dataset to an existing HDF5 file.
+We will use the argument `mode='w'` to overwrite the file if it already exists rather than append another dataset to it.

 > ## Exercise (5 minutes)
 >